HILLSBORO AREA HOSPITAL NOTICE OF INFORMATION PRIVACY PRACTICES

 The following is a listing of examples of when PHI would be disclosed.
 For each category of uses or disclosures we will explain and try to give some examples.
 Not every use or disclosure in every category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall within one of these categories.

 We will use your health information for treatment.
 Information obtained by a doctor, nurse or other healthcare personnel will be recorded in the medical record and used to determine the plan of treatment.
 For example, a doctor treating you for a broken leg would need to know that you have diabetes as it may slow the healing process.
-We may also disclose information about you to people outside the hospital who may be involved with your care after you leave the hospital, such as caregivers, family members or others who provide care services.
+We may also disclose information about you to people outside the hospital who may be involved with your care after you leave the hospital, such as care givers, family members or others that provide services that are part of your care.

 We will use your health information for payment.
 We may provide portions of your PHI to insurance in order to receive payment for the services we provided to you.
 We may also tell your health plan about a treatment that you are going to receive in order to obtain prior approval or to determine whether your plan will cover the treatment.
 Upon request, you have the right to restrict disclosures to health plans when you, or someone on your behalf, pays for items or services out-of-pocket in full (i.e., you request that your insurance not be billed for a service we provide to you).